Pulkovo International Airport

 DenRus This long-established shore excursion operator offers a number of different tours angled specifically towards cruise passengers.
 Tours can often be adapted to visitor needs and guides are well trained, experienced and speak good English.

-Red October Operating for 15 years, this experienced tour agency specialises in one- to three-day shore excursions for cruise-ship passengers, including tailor-made programs for private groups.
+Red October This experienced tour agency specialises in one- to three-day shore excursions for cruise-ship passengers, including tailor-made programs for private groups.

 Ports of Arrival